kadavilrahul/installation_methods/revo_dev/error.md

 4. **Avoid Sensitive Data:** Remove personal information when possible
 5. **Check Formatting:** Ensure code and text are properly formatted

-## For Your Resume File:
+## For Your Files:

-Since you have a resume file, if you're getting errors when working with it, consider:
+If you're getting errors when working, consider:

 • Removing personal contact information before sharing
 • Working with specific sections rather than the entire file
 • Asking focused questions about particular aspects

-## What would you like to do next?

-• Work on a specific section of your resume?
-• Troubleshoot a particular error you're experiencing?
-• Get help with HTML/CSS modifications?
-• Something else entirely?